-Donald Trump hates wind turbines, and he reiterated his view yet again on Saturday.
-His latest gripe about the green energy source focused (again) on wind turbines killing birds.
+Donald Trump hates wind turbines, and he repeats this constantly.
+He regurgitated his false gripe about the green energy source killing birds yet again last week during the final presidential debate.

 So just how threatening are wind turbines to our feathered friends?
 There are much bigger threats to the global bird population than this green energy source.

 Update 10/29: Donald Trump still persists with the lie about birds and wind turbines, despite the world’s rapid adoption of wind power.
 During last week’s debate with Joe Biden, Trump said to Biden in a discussion about climate change: